Skip to main content

 }

-6. Create Service Key:
+6. Step 6: Create the Service Key.

-7. Configure Service Key:
+7. Step 7: Configure the Service Key.

 By following these steps, you create a service key with the necessary API access permissions for the CPI Transporter.